Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See which LSAT prep course is better for you in this detailed Princeton Review vs Magoosh comparison

 Magoosh and Princeton Review are two of the most widely used review courses in the LSAT prep space.
-The funny thing though is that despite their popularity, they have almost nothing in common (apart from leveraging the same LSAT practice material perhaps).
+The funny thing, however, is that despite their popularity, they have almost nothing in common.
 So how do you decide?
 In this guide, we spell out those key differences, both obvious and subtle, to help you determine which prep course will be best for you.

 • Price